dariuszSki/ziti-agent-wh/README.md

 kubectl rollout restart deployment/{appname} -n {ns name} --context $CLUSTER
 ```

-***Note: With version 1.0.4, one can add annotation to pods and update the ziti roles wihtout restarting a pod.
+***Note: With version 1.0.4, one can add annotation to pods and update the ziti roles without restarting a pod.
 If more than one replica is present in the deployment, then the deployment needs to be updated and pods will be restarted or annotate each pod separately.***

 New environmental variable to be used for this option that will be read by the webhook.
 ```bash